idelchi/tcisd/README.md

 It supports:

-- Detecting and removing comments from Go, Python, and Bash files
+- Detecting and removing comments from Go, and Python
 - Recursive searching through your project
 - Parallel processing for maximum efficiency